ioccc-src/winner/markdown.md

 ```

-## Do NOT place text on the next line after a markdown code block
+## Please do NOT place text on the next line after a markdown code block

 Please do **NOT** place text on the next line after a markdown code block.
 Instead, place a blank line after the end of a markdown code block